juxt/astro-website/src/pages/blog/dev-not-just-a-dev.md

 whilst some just want to think deeply about the problem and to ponder every edge case.

-If developers are recognised as individuals and emboldened with trust and freedom, then they will play to their strengths to give an overall multiplying effect.
+If developers are recognized as individuals and emboldened with trust and freedom, then they will play to their strengths to give an overall multiplying effect.
 We can embrace individualism rather than chasing it away, by celebrating and raising up the role of the software developer.